warmshao/FasterLivePortrait/README.md

 <video src="https://github.com/user-attachments/assets/716d61a7-41ae-483a-874d-ea1bf345bd1a" controls="controls" width="500" height="300">您的浏览器不支持播放该视频！</video>

 **Changelog**
+- [x] **2024/12/14:** Added pickle and image driving, as well as region driving animation_region.
+  - Please update the latest code.
+Windows users can directly double-click `update.bat` to update, but note that your local code will be overwritten.
+  - Running `python run.py` now automatically saves the corresponding pickle to the same directory as the driving video, allowing for direct reuse.
+  - After opening webui, you can experience the new pickle and image driving, as well as the region driving animation_region features.
+Note that for image driving, remember to disable `relative motion`.
+- [x] **2024/08/11:** Optimized paste_back speed and fixed some bugs.
+  - Used torchgeometry + cuda to optimize the paste_back function, significantly improving speed.
+Example: `python run.py --src_image assets/examples/source/s39.jpg --dri_video assets/examples/driving/d0.mp4 --cfg configs/trt_infer.yaml --paste_back --animal`
+  - Fixed issues with Xpose ops causing errors on some GPUs and other bugs.
+Please use the latest docker image: `docker pull shaoguo/faster_liveportrait:v3`
 - [x] **2024/08/11:** Optimized paste_back speed and fixed some bugs.
   - Used torchgeometry + cuda to optimize the paste_back function, significantly improving speed.
 Example: `python run.py --src_image assets/examples/source/s39.jpg --dri_video assets/examples/driving/d0.mp4 --cfg configs/trt_infer.yaml --paste_back --animal`
   - Fixed issues with Xpose ops causing errors on some GPUs and other bugs.
 Please use the latest docker image: `docker pull shaoguo/faster_liveportrait:v3`